 - Local Mail Trash, which contains emails deleted in the Mail application.

-- Photos Trash, which contains images deleted in Photos.
+- Photos Trash (not available from the App Store), which contains images deleted in Photos.

-- Gemini Duplicates, which contains duplicated images that you have earlier removed from a Photos library using Gemini.
+- Gemini Duplicates (not available from the App Store), which contains duplicated images that you have earlier removed from a Photos library using Gemini.

 - Startup Drive Trash, which contains items deleted from the main disk and items removed from iCloud.